prafful1/Parallel-Universe/README.md

 # Parallel-Universe
-Here we make an optimized code run even faster by harnessing computational power.
-PROGRAMS FROM VARIOUS DOMAINS ARE PART OF THIS REPO.
+Here we make an optimized code run even faster by harnessing computational power

 # What do we do here (For people who don't like to read)?
 ![alt text](https://github.com/prafful1/Parallel-Universe/blob/master/fork-and-join.png)